BYD Blade battery: Specifications

-The blade battery is most commonly a 96 cm long and 9 cm wide single-cell battery with a special design, which can be placed in an array and inserted into a battery pack like a blade.
+The Blade Battery is most commonly a 96 cm long and 9 cm wide single-cell battery with a special design, which can be placed in an array and inserted into a battery pack like a blade.
 It is made in various lengths and thicknesses.
 The space utilization of the battery pack is increased by over 50% compared to most conventional lithium iron phosphate block batteries.

+Performance and lifecycle

+Energy density and range

+Despite LFP chemistry's lower intrinsic energy density compared with Li-NMC chemistries, the CTP architecture's space efficiency enables competitive driving range, with the BYD Han EV achieving up to 605 km CLTC range from a 77 kWh Blade Battery pack.

+Low-temperature performance

+The extended flat surface area of Blade cells maximises contact with thermal management plates, enabling more efficient active heating and cooling.
+BYD states the battery retains more than 90% of its capacity at -20 °C discharge rates compared with room temperature performance, aided by an AI-based thermal management control system.
+The DM-i plug-in hybrid variant uses a dedicated self-heating low-temperature preheating technology in place of conventional liquid thermal management circuits, reducing system complexity and vehicle mass.

 Safety

-BYD claims that, in the nail penetration test, the blade battery emitted no smoke or fire after being penetrated, and its surface temperature reached only 30 to 60 °C. The blade battery also passed other extreme test conditions, such as being crushed and bent, being heated in a furnace to 300 °C, and being overcharged by 260%.
+BYD claims that, in the nail penetration test, the Blade Battery emitted no smoke or fire after being penetrated, and its surface temperature reached only 30 to 60 °C. The Blade Battery also passed other extreme test conditions, such as being crushed and bent, being heated in a furnace to 300 °C, and being overcharged by 260%.
 None of these resulted in a fire or explosion.

-BYD claims that "EVs equipped with the blade battery would be far less susceptible to catching fire – even when they are severely damaged."
+BYD claims that "EVs equipped with the Blade Battery would be far less susceptible to catching fire – even when they are severely damaged."

-In July 2021, a BYD Han EV with blade batteries was crash-tested in China (car-to-car crash test) versus an Arcfox Alpha-S. About 48 hours after the test, the BYD Han was producing smoke and allegedly caught on fire.
+In July 2021, a BYD Han EV with Blade batteries was crash-tested in China (car-to-car crash test) versus an Arcfox Alpha-S. About 48 hours after the test, the BYD Han was producing smoke and allegedly caught on fire.
 BYD argued that the fire was due to the misuse of battery coolant.
-Specifically, the "red" coolant used was identified as electrically conductive, which caused further reaction when the blade battery and wirings were damaged.
+Specifically, the "red" coolant used was identified as electrically conductive, which caused further reaction when the Blade Battery and wirings were damaged.
 The standard battery coolant used in the Han is "purple", which is not conductive.
 BYD also stated the testing was "not mainstream, non-authoritative, and not within the industry standard", and wishes for the media to communicate with the company to understand the specification to the car before testing for a more objective and reasonable result.